gokcedilek/portfolio/content/project/btl/index.md

 **Project #2:** _Performance Improvement of a Bioinformatics Software Tool_

 In this project, I worked on improving the runtime and memory usage of a bioinformatics software program developed at the lab I worked at.
 As part of this task, I re-implemented the Python code in C++, modularized the code, made some logic changes in the code without changing the functionality of the program, benchmarked the code using various data structure implementations, performed [code profiling](https://github.com/gperftools/gperftools), wrote a multi-threaded version of the program, and wrote Bash and Python scripts to test the program.
-For the human chromosomes, which is the largest dataset the program runs on, the runtime improvement was 4.5x, and the memory usage improvement was 1.4x.
+For the human chromosomes, which was the largest dataset the program ran on, the runtime improvement was 4.5x, and the memory usage improvement was 1.4x.

 You can take a look at the repository which includes some of the highlight pieces of my work at BTL [here](https://github.com/gokcedilek/BCGSC---BTL).